A. L. Mentxaka: Biography

 According to the European Journal of English Studies, Kate O'Brien and the Fiction of Identity reads like "a challenging detective story, scholarly, yet unpredictable."
 Mentxaka has published on the work of Woolf, Joyce, Richardson, Kate O'Brien, and others.

 She also wrote plays.
 They include A Pair of New Eyes (2013), For Valentine (2009, 2014), Visitor (AD 1585) (2015), One Nite Stand: A Shakespearean Tragicomedy (2014), Alien in Bewleys (1999), and Grainne (2015, co-written with J. Costello, K. Doyle, and L. Errity).
 The play A Pair of New Eyes was included in "Ten Things To Do" in Gay Community News magazine, which summarised it as "Romance, friendship, betrayal, seduction, and two respectable ladies".
-Mentxaka collaborated with a group writers for a performance of The Ministers.
+Mentxaka collaborated with a group of writers for a performance of The Ministers.

 Mentxaka lectured at American College Dublin.

 She has also worked at Dublin City University, and at University College Dublin, where she completed a post-doctoral research fellowship on Modernism.

 She died in Dublin on 10 February 2022.